SAP-samples/abap-platform-nominated-apis-consumption/README.md

 ### Business Scenario
 In a nutshell
-> We display the list of available materials from `Material Master`in system
+> We display the list of available Products from `Product Master` (MM03) in system
 >
-> Assign the `Material Master` to `Classification` using nominated API.
+> Assign the `Product Master` to `Classification` using nominated API.
 >
-> If the Material is assigned with `Classification` for the first time we raise an BOR event
+> If the Product is assigned with `Classification` for the first time we raise an BOR event
 >
 >
-This session material guides you through the development of the OData service of a SAP Fiori elements based _Classification Assignment to Material App_ with RAP, using the _managed_ business object (BO) runtime implementation .
+This session material guides you through the development of the OData service of a SAP Fiori elements based _Classification Assignment to Product App_ with RAP, using the _managed_ business object (BO) runtime implementation .
 >
 The OData service you are going to implement is based on the SAP GUI transaction MM01/MM02.
 >
-> To set the business context, the scenario is the following: The department responsible for managing  "Materials  & Classification" is requesting you to build a new display only Fiori app  for processing assignment of Material with Classification.
+> To set the business context, the scenario is the following: The department responsible for managing  "Products  & Classification" is requesting you to build a new display only Fiori app  for processing assignment of Product with Classification.
 >